kernelshreyak/vehiclebooker/readme.md

-# Unstabnet Vehicle Booker
+# Vehicle Booker

 ## Introduction
 **Tech Stack**

- - Back-end contains APIs and Admin Panel and is created using Laravel 5
+ - Back-end contains Management Admin Panel created in Django and a navigation web service
  - Front-end contains Driver App and User App and is created using React
+ - Databases used are MySQL(for management related data like drivers,vehicles) and MongoDB(for navigation and routes data)